 - Whering CO₂ methodology: Higg Materials Sustainability Index (Sustainable Apparel Coalition).

-- PutTogether is the publisher of this article and one of four apps reviewed, as disclosed in the per-app card.
+- PutTogether is the publisher of this article and one of four apps reviewed, as disclosed in the editorial note above and in its per-app card.